 Students may request a copy of their transcript.
-Transcripts are issued within 3 days; the fee for transcripts is 2.50 EUR if mailing is not required or 6 EUR if mailing is required.
+The transcripts are issued on Mondays and Thursdays only.; the fee for transcripts is 3 EUR if mailing is not required and 5 EUR if mailing is required in LT or 8 EUR if mailing is required outside LT.
 The transcripts can be ordered at https://lcc.lt/academics/transcript-request.
 LCC will withhold transcripts if financial fees, library fines, or any other obligations are not met.